 Standard kitchen gear handles this one.
 Here is what makes it easy.

-- Large Dutch oven or pot: For browning the beef and simmering the meat sauce.
+- Large pot or Dutch oven: For browning the beef and simmering the sauce.

 - 9×13 baking dish: The right size for layering and even cooking.

-- Large mixing bowl: For combining the ricotta filling.
+- Large mixing bowl: For the ricotta filling and for tossing the pasta with sauce.

 - Aluminum foil: Cover the dish for the first half of baking.